Another approach to the Kan-Quillen model structure: Kan Fibrant Replacement

-Roughly speaking, each $J_n^k$ is the collection of those diagrams of shape $\sd \triangle^n$ in $X$ which consist of only $(k+1)!$ non-degenerate simplices.
+Roughly speaking, each $J_n^k$ is the collection of those pasting diagrams of shape $\sd \triangle^n$ in $X$ which consist of at most $(k+1)!$ nondegenerate $n$-simplices.
+To be slightly more precise, each pasting diagram in $J_n^k$ has arbitrary $n$-simplices in the $(k+1)!$ operand positions corresponding to those permutations of $(0,1,\ldots,n)$ which fix each of the tail elements $k+1,\ldots,n$, and only degenerate simplices in the remaining operand positions.
+(To be completely precise, we would have to say in which directions these latter simplices are degenerate.)

-Now we introduce a generalization of the codegeneracy maps whose role, approximately, is to reduce the construction of one element of $J_n^{k+1}$ to the construction of $(k+2)$ elements of $J_n^k$ followed by a horn-filling.
+Now we introduce a generalization of the codegeneracy maps whose role is to show us how to reduce the construction of one element of $J_n^{k+1}$ to the construction of $(k+2)$ elements of $J_n^k$ followed by a horn-filling.